-Graphs are defined using XML, and then imported into MEM.
-The new custom graph is displayed with the default graphs, sorted by name on the graphs page.
+Graphs are defined in XML files, then imported into MEM.
+The new custom graph is displayed in the Graphing category on the Advisors page.

 For an example of how to create a graph, see Section 28.1.9, "Creating a New Graph: An Example".